 Who Benefits from the Yellow Ribbon Program?

 First, it is worth noting that this offer is available to a select group of veterans, and as such, there are certain criteria you must meet for eligibility.
-The first stipulation worth noting is that active duty military personnel are not eligible for this offer, nor are their spouses.
+The first stipulation worth noting is that active duty military personnel are not eligible for this offer, nor are their spouses, that is until August 1, 2022 when this stipulation will be waived.

 You must also be eligible for maximum benefits under the Post 9/11 GI Bill in order to qualify for the Yellow Ribbon Program.